wanglin2/mind-map/web/src/pages/Doc/en/doExport/index.md

 - `name`：`svg` title

-- `plusCssText`：v0.4.0+, When node rich text editing is enabled and `domToImage` passes `false`, additional `css` styles can be added.
+- `plusCssText`：v0.4.0+, （v0.6.16+This parameter has been removed and instead passed in through the `resetCss` configuration during instantiation）, When node rich text editing is enabled and `domToImage` passes `false`, additional `css` styles can be added.
 If there is a `dom` node in `svg`, you can set some styles for the node through this parameter, such as:

 ```js
 svg(